MelonKony/millmint/site/factbook/society/industry/_index.md

 icon: ⚙️
 emoji: ‡
 color: purple
 list: true

-tags:
-  - industry
-categories:
-  - society
+description: Vekllei is a highly industrialised country, and has mature industries in most major sectors for domestic consumption and export.

 aliases:
   - /industry/

-image:

-comments: false

-description: The government of Vekllei, a utopia created by Hobart Phillips.

 ---
-{{<note panel>}}
-This article is about businesses and industrial practice in Vekllei.
+Vekllei is a highly industrialised country, and has mature industries in most major sectors for domestic consumption and export.
+These articles are about businesses and industrial practice in Vekllei.
-{{</note>}}